ste7anste7an/LMS-ESP32/README.md

 - Green: 1 second, test succeeded succesfully
 - Red: 5 brief flashes, test failed.

-During test serial output is provided on the Tester unit.
+During the test serial output is provided on the Tester unit.
 Some examples of typical output can be seen [here](#example-output-of-tu).
 ## Firmware

 This firmware needs to be flashed on all the modules: [micropython_lms_esp32_20230401.bin](https://github.com/ste7anste7an/LMS-ESP32/raw/gh-pages/micropython_lms_esp32_20230401.bin).
 This can be done using the online tool: [https://espressif.github.io/esptool-js/](https://espressif.github.io/esptool-js/).
 Select port, erase flash and upload the firmware file and flash at 0x1000.